 Driven by the realisation of the Internet of Things, gamification and the emergence of the edge, the demand for high performance data centres is increasing… and increasing.

-“But whilst it’s easy to understand demand, other influencers are less straightforward and will become more complex as we move forward,” believes Greaves.
+While it’s easy to understand demand, other influences are less straightforward and will become more complex as we move forward.

 As with all disruptive forces, benefits are there for the taking, but will require creativity and innovation.
 At Aurecon, this means finding new ways to transform our clients’ businesses and help them become more competitive through innovation.

 In partnership with our data centre clients, we challenge the ‘status quo’ and envision what’s possible, and then design ways to get there.

 Peter Greaves, is Aurecon’s Buildings of the Future Leader, passionate about the use of digital technologies across the entire lifecycle of assets, from design to operations, to co-create with clients, facilities that meet the ever-changing needs of end-users.

 Please change your browser to one of the options below to improve your experience.